Editing: Editing in the 21st century

 Editing has a long history dating back to the earliest times of written language.
 Over time, editing has evolved greatly, particularly with the emergence of new forms of media and language that have led to a move towards multimodality.
 Today, hardcopies and print are no longer the main focus of editing as new content like film and audio require different kinds of edits.

 Technical editing is now more commonly done using applications and websites on devices, which requires editors to be familiar with online platforms like Adobe Acrobat, Microsoft Office, and Google Docs.
 The significance and intentions behind editing have also changed, moving beyond print due to the continuous advancements in technology.
 As a result, the grounds and values of editing have changed as well.
 For instance, text is often shortened and simplified online because of the preference for quick answers among this generation.
 Additionally, the advancement in social issues has made it possible to offer easy access to vast amounts of information.

+How editing is being taught has also changed.
+Editing writing used to put emphasis on correcting surface-level errors, such as grammar and spelling.
+While these errors should still be corrected during the editing process, the focus is now shifting towards understanding the meaning of these errors to use the best method to correct them.
+Simply correcting errors by following a set of rules limits a student's ability to adapt to different situations.
+Therefore, to make meaningful edits, the student must be able to understand the original message of the writing and why an error was made, whether it was a simple spelling error or incorrect word choice.

 Apart from editing written work, video editing has also evolved.
 Nowadays, non-linear editing is the main way of editing video clips, but in the 1900s, it was linear editing.
 As computer systems and software have developed, video clips are now able to be uploaded directly to the editing software, making the editing process quicker.
 With this evolution of editing, creativity has been sped up, editing has become easier, and there are now countless ways for writers to tell stories.